 Only two out of 24 recorded health facilities operated at full capacity.
 While 44% of their capacity, and private hospitals and centers at 38% of their capacity (see Figure 13), NGOs operated less efficiently (at 11% of their capacity).
 Private sector facilities cover areas with no other health provider delivering such service, such as in Tulkarem and Ramallah (see Table 14).
-It should be noted that Qalqiliya, Tubas, Salfit, Jericho and Hebron lack histopathology services, which implies that often women refer to nearby districts.
+It should be noted that Qalqiliya, Tubas, Salfit, Jericho and Hebron lack histopathology services, which implies that women are often refered to nearby districts.

-Table 14: Distribution of histopathology across governorates and sectors
+Table 14: Availability of histopathology across governorates and sectors